How Much Does it Cost to Insulate a Conservatory Roof?

 Underfloor Heating

-As the conservatory is usually known for being cold, which is why some people have underfloor heating installed.
+As some conservatories are usually known for being cold, you may want to have underfloor heating installed to help keep it warm.
 Underfloor heating can cost as little as £30 - £100 for minor installations and as much as £10,000 for larger ones.
 The price will be determined by several criteria, including:

 • The type of underfloor heating you select